The Truth You Need To Know about Reactivity

 Training

-Training is the second key element in addressing reactivity.
+Training is the third key element in addressing reactivity.
 When working with behaviors such as these, I always recommend to work with a certified professional so that you can see the results you want, as it can be a bit of a nightmare trying to DIY a behavior change plan with all the random info available online.

 Trust me.
 I did that before I got certified, and I regret every second I wasted trying different things I learned online because they only set Louie and I back further.